Baselyne-Systems/cdc-platform/README.md

   connect_url: http://connect-prod:8083
 ```

 Only specify fields that differ from the defaults.
-See `examples/platform.yaml` for a production override example.
+See `examples/platform.yaml` for Kafka, `examples/platform-pubsub.yaml` for Pub/Sub, `examples/platform-kinesis.yaml` for Kinesis, and **[docs/transports.md](docs/transports.md)** for the full reference.

 ### Environment variables